Air Fryer Recipe

 Method

-1. In a medium-sized bowl, combine breadcrumbs, lemon zest, parsley, dill, salt, and pepper.
+1. In a medium-sized bowl, mix together the breadcrumbs, lemon zest, parsley, dill, salt and pepper.

-2. Pat haddock fillets dry.
-Dip each in beaten egg, then coat with breadcrumb mixture.
+2. Pat the haddock fillets dry.
+Dip each one in the beaten egg, then press into the breadcrumb mixture to coat.

-3. Preheat air fryer to 200°C for 5 minutes.
-Lightly brush basket with olive oil.
+3. Preheat the air fryer to 200°C for 5 minutes.
+Lightly brush the basket with olive oil.

-4. Place fillets in air fryer basket, drizzle with olive oil, and air fry for 10-12 minutes, turning halfway.
+4. Place the fillets in the air fryer basket, drizzle with olive oil, and air fry for 10-12 minutes, turning halfway through.

 5. Serve hot with lemon wedges.